 Building a Safe And Supportive Community

-At the Clunes Neighborhood House, we have now formed Child Safety Policy as part of our strategic planning process beyond 2018.
-Our aim is to nurture safe and supportive networks for children, their families, and ultimately the wider community.
+At the Clunes Neighborhood House, Child Safety Policy is a critical part of our operations.
+Our aim is to nurture safe and supportive networks for children, their families within our organisation, and across community.

 In 2017, we partnered with Daylesford Neighbourhood Centre and the Victorian State Government to undertake a series of research studies to better understand the aspirational, educational and employability needs of our community – and the broader shire.
 Through a series of surveys and one on one interviews, we produced the findings, which have informed many of our initiatives since then.

 - Hepburn Skill Store CLUNES Report: research that informed our multi-level, multi-stakeholder approach to supporting the aspirations, participation and employability of Clunes kids